-Since November, 2013, after extensive consultation with the Florida Fish and Wildlife Conservation Commission, the Florida Department of Environmental Protection and U.S. Fish & Wildlife Service (FWS) and NOAA, NFWF has awarded $15.7 million from the Gulf Environmental Benefit Fund for six restoration projects in the state of Florida.
+Since November, 2013, after extensive consultation with the Florida Fish and Wildlife Conservation Commission, the Florida Department of Environmental Protection, the U.S. Fish & Wildlife Service (FWS) and the National Oceanic and Atmospheric Administration (NOAA), NFWF has awarded $15.7 million from the Gulf Environmental Benefit Fund for six restoration projects in the state of Florida.

 Click on the project title for more information:

 Management and Restoration of Escribano Point Coastal Habitat

 Government Street Regional Stormwater Pond at Corrine Jones Park

 Eliminating Light Pollution on Sea Turtle Nesting Beaches

 Enhanced Assessment for Recovery of Gulf of Mexico Fisheries – Phase I